alexgorbatchev/boominator/README.md

 # Boominator

-Festival speaker Boominator (originally designed by Saturnus)
+Festival speaker Boominator (originally designed by Johnny Engberg aka Saturnus)

 This repository and wiki is an amalgamation of the [original thread](http://www.diyaudio.com/forums/class-d/104402-boominator-another-stab-ultimate-party-machine.html) started by Saturnus in 2007.
 The thread is now over 650 pages long with over 6500 posts.